There’s a common misconception that a blog is the best content strategy for all SaaS companies.

 In terms of a traditional SEO view, it creates a lot of good content including a number of target keywords and their variations.

-Taking a wider view, producing strong, non-commercial content covering a large number of topics (and search queries) within a well structured (and internally linked) area of the website creates a content repository with a large number of varying user value propositions that caters for users at different stages of their journey.
+Taking a wider view, producing strong, non-commercial content covering a large number of topics (and search queries) within a well structured (and internally linked) area of the website creates a content repository with a large number of varying user value propositions that caters to users at different stages of their journey.

 It also helps improve the topical relevancy of the domain as a whole.